ph4r05/ledger-app-monero-1.42-vuln/ledger_monero_vuln02.md

 ## User confirmation / notification

-- As HMAC key is changed with each new transaction, the user should be explicitly asked to confirm the transaction signing process once `open_tx()` is called in the real transaction mode.
-I.e., Ledger should ask user whether he wants to continue with the transaction signature.
-User confirms by pressing a button.
+- As the HMAC key is changed with each new transaction, the user should be explicitly asked to confirm the transaction signing process once `open_tx()` is called in the real transaction mode.
+I.e., Ledger should ask the user whether he wants to continue with the transaction signature.
+The user confirms by pressing a button.

 - User confirmation is required to mount any attack.
-Attack surface is thus reduced to the point when user is actively sending a new transaction, the time window is significantly reduced.
+Attack surface is thus reduced to the point when the user is actively sending a new transaction, the time window is significantly reduced.

 - Ledger should display information on the display when `open_tx` was called, even for fake transactions.
-Any display change would be nice so user is able to notice that Ledger is performing some tasks.
+Any display change would be nice, so the user is able to notice that Ledger is performing some tasks.

-- When transaction is finished with error (e.g., some security assertion fails), user should be notified on the screen and optionally asked for confirmation to continue in a normal operation, so attacker cannot just flash the error message over short period of time without user noticing.
+- When the transaction is finished with error (e.g., some security assertion fails), user should be notified on the screen and optionally asked for confirmation to continue in a normal operation.
+The attacker thus cannot just flash the error message over short period of time without user noticing.

-- Some other attacks we considered require more transaction openings so limiting it by requiring a confirmation decreases the attack surface significantly.
+- Some other attacks we considered require more transaction openings so limiting it by requiring the confirmation lowers the attack surface significantly.

 ## Proper input validation

 - Not sure if this is performed in the current version, better check it.
-- Each EC point should be verified it lies on the ED25519 curve.
+- Each EC point should be verified that it lies on the ED25519 curve.
     - After each decryption, if it is not already checked in every EC operation.
-- Each scalar should be checked if is reduced.
+- Each scalar should be checked if it is reduced.
-- If any assertion fails, abort transaction, reset keys, notify user and ask for confirmation to continue.
 - Scalar values should not be `0`.
+- If any assertion fails, abort the transaction, reset keys, notify the user and ask for confirmation to continue.
-- Stronger requirement: if assertion fails, ask for PIN re-entry.
+- Stronger requirement: if the assertion fails, ask for PIN re-entry.

 ## Symmetric key hierarchy

 This is the primary countermeasure that blocks all attacks we considered.
-For sake of simplicity, we will assume just HMAC keys for now and address `spk` key later.
+For the sake of simplicity, we will assume just HMAC keys for now and address `spk` key later.

-- The HMAC key is changed with each new transaction (as now), let call it `khm`, i.e., master hmac key
+- The HMAC key is changed with each new transaction (as now), let call it `khm`, i.e., the master hmac key
 - HMAC key used for particular parameters is derived from `khm` based on the following
    - Value type, scalar / point
    - Content type, derived secret / random mask
    - Function calling context. e.g., some scalars are accepted only in some functions.
-- Encrypted values are thus usable only in particular context, i.e., the context with the same HMAC key.
+- Encrypted values are thus usable only in a particular context, i.e., the context with the same HMAC key.
 - This also prevents the *type confusion*.

 Example: